 Tired but happy, you can always spot a Hanuman holding his tail or a big-eyed Bharatnatyam dancer on their way home after these functions, riding papa’s bike or perched on mother’s lap.
 What a sweet moment to cherish!

-Even if today’s annual days resemble the award functions on TV in many ways, Belgaum has still retained its charm when it comes to celebrating talent.
+Even if today’s annual days resemble the award functions on TV in many ways, Belagavi has still retained its charm when it comes to celebrating talent.